|Farthingstone Foot Fest

 The Farthingstone Foot Fest Course:

-Starting and finishing at the Joy Mead gardens in Farthingstone, the FFF covers a full 26 mile Marathon distance which is a challenging (there are a lot of stiles together with a number of kissing gates and other obstacles) ‘figure of eight’ route through our immediately adjacent, wonderful, rolling landscape.
+Starting and finishing at the Village Hall in Farthingstone, the FFF covers a full 26 mile Marathon distance which is a challenging (there are a lot of stiles together with a number of kissing gates and other obstacles) ‘figure of eight’ route through our immediately adjacent, wonderful, rolling landscape.
 The route covers stretches of the Macmillan Way, the Knightley Way and Nene Way, passes across fields, through woods and beautiful villages and along the Grand Union Canal and is wonderfully varied.

 In addition, alternative distances are available being single loop 11, 13 and 15 mile options so that the widest possible number of participants can enjoy the day.